transport-data/portal/docs/technical-documentation/README.md

 The counting of downloads information is gotten from google analytics API.

-To present the data on the table with sorting, filtering and all the features available for structured data we use the [`datastore_search`](https://docs.ckan.org/en/2.9/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_search) and the [`datastore_search_sql`](https://docs.ckan.org/en/2.9/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_search_sql) endpoints.
+To present the data on the table with sorting, filtering, and all the features available for structured data we use the [`datastore_search`](https://docs.ckan.org/en/2.9/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_search) and the [`datastore_search_sql`](https://docs.ckan.org/en/2.9/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_search_sql) endpoints.

 Example of a request to the datastore_search endpoint: [https://ckan.tdc.dev.datopian.com//api/3/action/datastore_search?resource_id=\<id of a resource uploaded to datastore\>]()